MinhThuanPhung/Brazilian-Olist-ECommerce-store-Sales-trend-and-customer-behavior-analysis/README.md

    - Top 5 the most selected products health_beauty, bed bath table, housewares, sport_leisure, watch_gifts
   - Many new customers place order on Tuesday and wednesday and in all time of the day accept late night or early morning are less
   - Most of package delivered to this type of customer faster than usual --> review score is highest among
-  -
+  - avg amount per order is rank sencond, potentially can offer high_end products

 **5. At risk**

 ![image](https://github.com/user-attachments/assets/302f2836-edda-411c-8b2c-4ef5da0f7c43)

 - Top 5 the most selected products bed bath table, health_beauty, sport_leisure, furniture_decor, computer_accessories
-- None of them have order in 2018, so base on data on 2017, we can see that bad_bath_table has most request of 2017 and demand compare with 2016 is notible
+- None of them have order in 2018, so base on data on 2017, we can see that bad_bath_table has most request of 2017 and demand compare with 2016
 - Avg delivery time is higher than average. it also connects with review_score.
 So delivery time need to be impove
+- amount per order is lower than average.
+The competitive price may win them back.

 **6. Low value**